IntersectMBO/cardano-ledger/RELEASING.md

 ## Test packages

-Here are test suite packages that are still subject to the versioning and release process, but they are exempt from changelog updates:
+Here are test suite packages that are still subject to the versioning and release process, but the changelog _only_ needs to indicate if breaking changes have been made:

 * `cardano-ledger-shelley-test`
 * `cardano-ledger-shelley-ma-test`